nbharwani11/CS3308_Final_Project/TESTING.md

     N/A
 Post-conditions
     Detail page is displayed for a single Pokemon(Height, Weight, Type).
 User is able to click the next button to see the next Pokemon in the Pokedex(for Pokemon numbered 1-150).
 User should see a previous button in the Pokedex(for Pokemon numbered 2-151).

+## Automated Test Cases:
+Explain how to run the test cases and the expected output.
+The instructor should be able to clone your repository and replicate your test results.
+You should have at least three automated tests.